noaboa07/StreamCity-iOS-App/README.md

 - [] Users can click on a stream to be redirected to the original streaming platform to watch.
 - [✅︎] Users can chat within streams (if supported by the platform).
 - [✅︎] Users can customize profile settings including their avatar, profile name, etc.
+- [] Users can access a settings page to change for a better user friendly enviornment (e.g dark mode)

 **Optional Nice-to-have Stories:**